 They would spend the next two years making their napkin dream a reality.
 Mapping out necessities, laying out building plans, creating a brand, and jumping through legal hoops.
 Their journey was by no means easy, but in July of 2014, Evan and Pat would open the doors to their labor – Central Standard Craft Distillery (CSCD) was born.

 Meet the Family

-Over the last three years, CSCD has been building their family of spirits.
-Their small batch crafts include a Wisconsin Rye Vodka, a Bourbon Whiskey, a New American Gin, an Oat Whiskey, a Rye Whiskey, an Anodyne Coffee Vodka and a delectable Dark Chocolate Brandy.
+Over the last three years, CSCD has been building its family of spirits.
+Their small batch crafts include a Wisconsin Rye Vodka, a Bourbon Whiskey, a New American Gin, an Oat Whiskey, a Rye Whiskey, an Anodyne Coffee Vodka, and a delectable Dark Chocolate Brandy.
 They are now looking to add an eighth member to their family, “Washington Rye.”

 This rye whiskey takes a step back into history, recreating George Washington’s original recipe.
 Head Distiller, Greg Diny, and Assistant Distiller, Nick Foley, researched Washington’s process and matched their process to Washington’s specification.
 The only difference, Washington’s whiskey was a white whiskey and Central Standard thought it would be an excellent candidate for barrel aging.
 CSCD is now pocketing it away, like Washington would have done in 1758 in his Mount Vernon Mansion Cellar, and will save it for special release for years to come.

 Briess has worked with Central Standard since they opened their doors in 2014.
 It was former Briess President, Gordon Lane, who introduced Evan and Pat’s distilling team to Briess’ hand-crafted malt ingredients.

 “Malt is one of those things you think just falls off a tree in a bag.
 After visiting the Briess facilities in Manitowoc and Chilton, you really come to appreciate the hard work, science, and precision that goes into every batch,” Evan comments.